 Where should I park?

-There is a parking garage attached to the Reibold Building, which accepts cash or credit card payment for hourly rate parking.
-There are also parking meters on Fourth Street, Pretzinger Street, and Fourth Street.
+There is a parking garage attached to the Reibold Building, which accepts credit card payments for hourly rate parking.
+There are also parking meters on Fourth Street, Pretzinger Street, and Fifth Street.

 How close is the office to a Dayton Regional Transit Authority (RTA) hub?